-Assessment and approval
+Assessment and approval – roles and responsibilities

 Administration and coordination

-Role of the ABP Manager
+Role of the Accessible Buildings Program manager

 The ABP team assess applications in line with policy, and as part of this process, will confirm the project scope and cost.
 Applications that are endorsed in line with the policy, are then referred to the Minister’s Office for announcement.

-Role of the Regional Provision and Planning team
+Role of the regional Provision and Planning team

-Role of Visiting Teachers
+Role of visiting teachers

-For hearing applications, Visiting Teachers provide specialist support to confirm the need of the student/school and provide endorsement letters.
+For hearing applications, visiting teachers provide specialist support to confirm the need of the student/school and provide endorsement letters.

-Role of schools and Principals
+Role of schools and principals

 Principals, with the VSBA’s support, ensure facilities are fit-for-purpose and maintained to an operational standard through funding under the Student Resource Package.
-Where an application does not meet the eligibility criteria for the ABP, schools should still consider alternative opportunities to make their buildings as inclusive and accessible as possible.
+Where an application does not meet the eligibility criteria for the ABP, schools should consider alternative opportunities to make their buildings as inclusive and accessible as possible.